Want the perfect workout program?Take Quiz

 Of course, the 360 is the best of the best mace exercises.
 It is a movement that has been used for over a century.

-Stack your hands near your navel and start with the mace at vertical front.
+How to: Stack your hands near your navel and start with the mace at vertical front.
 Feet hip-to-shoulder width apart; neutral spine.
 Swing the mace over your shoulder at the 10 or the 2 (depending on how your hands are stacked - with hands right over left you should swing to your left; left over right means you swing to your right).
 Keep your ribs tucked, don’t flare your elbows and your hands as low as possible behind your head on the back part of the swing.
 When the mace reaches the opposite side pull it over your shoulder using the momentum (yet keep control), bring it back to the starting position.
 1-second pause, keep tight, then repeat.

-Choke up on the mace if it’s too heavy or if you want to practice the movement before lowering your hands to the bottom of the mace handle.
+Tip for beginners: Choke up on the mace if it’s too heavy or if you want to practice the movement before lowering your hands to the bottom of the mace handle.

 The 10-to-2 is another classic movement used by Gada swingers since the creation of this tool.

-Stack your hands near your navel and start with the mace at vertical front.
+How to: Stack your hands near your navel and start with the mace at vertical front.
 Feet hip-to-shoulder width apart; neutral spine.
 Swing the mace over your shoulder at your 10 o’clock (hands right over left).
 Keep your ribs tucked, don’t flare your elbows; your hands should be low behind your head on the back part of the swing.
 When the mace reaches the opposite side pull it over your shoulder using the momentum (like a mace pullover from the prerequisite section) and pause once the mace reaches the 2 o’clock position.
 From here swing it back over that same shoulder, pretty much immediately, to the other side (the 10 o’clock) then again swing it back over your 10 continuing with this movement pattern.

-Starting with the mace in a side load position to your right side; your hand closest to the head of the mace should be facing up and your other hand further down the handle should be facing down.
+How to: Starting with the mace in a side load position to your right side; your hand closest to the head of the mace should be facing up and your other hand further down the handle should be facing down.
 Lunge forward with your left foot; keep your back straight and upright as you would with any lunge.
 Joust the mace forward, return to the starting position.

 You have two options for this exercises: you can perform this movement on one side for 10-20 reps, then do the same on the other side OR you can alternate sides with each rep using a joust switch.

-Slide your top hand down during the joust portion of the movement and/or hold the mace offset (with your forward hand further down the mace handle); pause when you finish extending during the joust.
+Increase difficulty: Slide your top hand down during the joust portion of the movement and/or hold the mace offset (with your forward hand further down the mace handle); pause when you finish extending during the joust.

-Starting with your feet hip-width apart; neutral spine; hands facing up/up.
+How to: Starting with your feet hip-width apart; neutral spine; hands facing up/up.
 Step forward into a lunge with the foot that is on the mace head side.
 Return to the starting position while simultaneously performing a front hand switch.
 Then lunge forward to the other side.
 Continue this alternation.
 The mace head should always be on the forward leg side.

 Increase difficulty: Hold the mace offset for the entirety of the movement.

-Stack your hands at your navel as you would with a 360 (same starting position as a 360).
+How to: Stack your hands at your navel as you would with a 360 (same starting position as a 360).
 Start by removing your top hand from the mace.
 Keep the mace centered, vertical, and at your navel.
 Perform a 360 with the same cues you would with two hands.
 Once your reach the starting position, pause and repeat.

-Start in a half-kneeling position.
+How to: Start in a half-kneeling position.
 Keep your back straight and upright for the entirety of the movement.
 The mace should be in a side load position with the mace head facing backward.
 Both of your hands should be facing in.
 Press the mace up; keep the hand that is near the mace head in a linear path; this will cause your other hand to be on the opposite side in alignment with your ear.
 The hand near the mace head will be pressed towards the sky and your bicep will be in line with your ear on the working side.
 Return slowly to the starting position; repeat on the same side.

 Note: Accelerate during the pressing portion of the movement and decelerate on the way down to allow yourself to keep tension for the entirety of the movement.
 Also, don’t lean to the working side; keep yourself upright and straight to work your core stability.

-Feet hip width apart.
+How to: Feet hip width apart.
 The mace should be in a side load position with the head facing backward.
 Both of your hands should be facing in.
 Step forward into a lunge with the foot that is on the opposite side of the mace load.
 Then step forward into a lunge with the alternating leg while simultaneously pressing the mace up, same as the previous uppercut movement.
 The hand near the mace head will be pressed towards the sky and bicep near your ear on the working side.
 From here step forward (or jump into position if you don't have space) so that you alternate your forward leg while simultaneously returning the mace into a side load bottom position.
 Repeat for as many reps as you’d like.
 This is a high-intensity exercise and it will really kick your ass.

-Same starting position as a Single Arm 360.
+How to: Same starting position as a Single Arm 360.
 Start by removing your top hand from the mace.
 In this case, if you are holding the mace with your right hand, you will swing the mace over your left shoulder at your 10 o’clock.
 Use the momentum of the mace when it swings behind your back (try to get your hand low towards your back for more stretch/mobility) pull the mace over at your 2 o'clock, hold it at that angle and position (your right hand should be close to your navel and the mace leaning towards your 2 o’clock; grab the mace with your left hand and repeat the opposite way.

-Stand with feet around 1 foot wider on both sides than shoulder width.
+How to: Stand with feet around 1 foot wider on both sides than shoulder width.
 Lateral lunge to the opposite side of the mace head.
 As you perform the lateral lunge, extend your arm straight towards the ground.
 When you return to the starting position, curl the mace in a straight motion back to Horizontal Bottom then perform a front switch and repeat the movement on the alternating side.

-Perform the movement on one side only for a set number of reps; instead of alternating with each repetition.
+Decrease difficulty: Perform the movement on one side only for a set number of reps; instead of alternating with each repetition.

 How to: Feet hip width apart; hands facing up/up and mace horizontal at your navel.
 Get into a high hinge bent over position (don’t roll your back).
 Row the mace by pushing down and pull back to your navel in a linear path.
 The mace should stay parallel throughout the movement.

-Don’t hold the mace offset.
+Decrease difficulty: Don’t hold the mace offset.
 Hold your hands closer to the head of the mace to make the movement easier.

-Lie on the floor with your knees bent and feet flat on the floor.
+How to: Lie on the floor with your knees bent and feet flat on the floor.
 Hold the mace offset and horizontally at your chest (sternum level).
 Push your hips into the air using your glute muscles and keep your back straight and in alignment with your hips.
 Avoid arching your back.
 Squeeze glutes and lift hips towards the ceiling.
 Hold this position.
 As you hold this position, press the mace up as you would a decline chest press then back down.
 Keep the movement slow and controlled throughout its entirety.

-Hold the mace offset with your hand facing out towards the front while keeping the mace horizontal at sternum level.
+How to: Hold the mace offset with your hand facing out towards the front while keeping the mace horizontal at sternum level.
 Your feet should be hip-to-shoulder width apart; with a neutral spine.
 Squat down while keeping the mace in that same position.
 As you come up from the squat, start to press the mace to the sky.
 When you reach the top of your squat your hands and mace should be extended above your head.
 Pause.
 Return the mace to the starting position and as your reach sternum level, repeat the movement.
 Keep the movement slow and controlled throughout.

-Get into a boxing stance; with an anterior pelvic tilt.
+How to: Get into a boxing stance; with an anterior pelvic tilt.
 For this explanation, let’s start with the mace to our right in a side load position.
 In a digging motion, bring the mace down then swoop it up and above your shoulders.
 As you are doing this step forward with your left foot, then your right.
 With each movement you should be stepping forward left foot then right foot (front foot then back foot), as you would if you were moving forward in a fight.
 Your back foot should never be parallel or past your front foot.
 Perform this movement on one side at a time.

 Don’t have room to walk?